How to Get Over an Existential... Uncertainty

-I was the girl who at sixteen, received her last batch of chemotherapy and did a sponsored skydive, in the very same, twenty-four hours.
+I was the girl who at sixteen, received her last batch of chemotherapy and then went on to complete a sponsored skydive, in the next twenty-four hours.
 I was the girl who at eighteen, booked up to go to Thailand, by herself for six weeks, and in turn, had one of the best experiences of her life.
 I was the girl who, at nineteen, visited twenty-two cities outside of the UK (all paid for by myself).
 I was the girl who, also at nineteen, split up with her then-boyfriend whilst in Austria, and instead of dwelling on it, literally threw herself off a cliff, in the form of paragliding (see above photo).

 And now, here I am, at twenty-two, with a full-time job, albeit at the start of her career, and whose ideal spare time consists of dining out and a cheeky 2 for 1 cocktail.
 When did I become the person I spent my whole teenage life campaigning against being?